ddprince17/davidhome-rssfeed/CONTRIBUTING.md

 - All submissions will be reviewed by the project maintainers.
 - Feedback will be provided, and changes may be requested.
 - Once your changes are approved, they will be merged into the main branch.

-## Additional Resources

-You need to register on our GitLab instance, please contact me on LinkedIn to authorize your registration.
-You can find my LinkedIn link on my blog: [https://www.davidhome.net](https://www.davidhome.net)